Antioxidants in Skincare: What Are They & How Do They Work?

 Where do these free radicals come from in the first place?

 Some free radicals come from within our bodies, and some are created from external influences like air & water pollution, cigarette smoke, alcohol, heavy or transition metals, certain drugs, industrial solvents, cooking and radiation.
-(You can read more about it here!)
+(Learn more about free radicals, antioxidants in disease and health.)
 So, in the end, the best way to combat oxidative stress (aka rusty skin) is to avoid free radicals altogether! *Ahem* let’s clean up the planet (hello organic farming) and start wearing SPF at a minimum.
 The second best option is to add antioxidants to your diet and skincare routine.

 So where do we find these antioxidants?

 Some of the most classic forms are Vitamin E, Vitamin C, beta carotenes, omega 3s, omega 6s and flavonoids (yay for wine!).
 These antioxidants can be found in food like nuts, citrus fruits and berries.
 You can also find these antioxidants in skincare products, as they help calm inflammation, dehydration, dullness and visible signs of aging.
 So be sure to keep an eye out for those antioxidant ingredients when building your skincare routine.
 Also, keep in mind that antioxidants can be naturally occurring in other ingredients.
 For example, turmeric extract is an excellent source of the antioxidant vitamin C (and thankfully, our Turmeric & Lemon Brightening Face Serum is chock full of it!).
 When shopping for antioxidant skincare products, look for natural ingredients derived from turmeric, camu camu, acai, raspberry, and even citrus fruits.